 In January 2015, the Company received a subpoena relating to a criminal investigation by the U.S. Attorney for the Eastern District of New York.
 The subpoena requested information regarding, among other things, the Company's relationship with Mr. Shkreli and individuals or entities that had been investors in investment funds previously managed by Mr. Shkreli.
 The Company has been informed that it is not a target of the U.S. Attorney's investigation, and is cooperating with the investigation.
-On December 17, 2015, an indictment against the Company's former Chief Executive Officer, Martin Shkreli, and its former outside counsel, Evan Greebel, was unsealed in the United States District Court for the Eastern District of New York.
+On December 17, 2015, an indictment against the Company's former Chief Executive Officer,

+Martin Shkreli, and its former outside counsel, Evan Greebel, was unsealed in the United States District Court for the Eastern District of New York.
+A superseding indictment reflecting additional charges was filed on June 3, 2016.
 The Company has also been cooperating with a parallel investigation by the U.S. Securities and Exchange Commission (the "SEC").
 On December 17, 2015, the SEC filed a civil complaint against Mr. Shkreli, Mr. Greebel, MSMB Capital Management LLC, and MSMB Healthcare Management LLC in the United States District Court for the Eastern District of New York.
 In connection with these proceedings, Mr. Shkreli, as well as a number of other current and former directors, officers and employees, have sought advancement of their legal fees from the Company.
 Mr. Shkreli, in particular, claims that the Company owes him in excess of \$5 million in legal fees that he has incurred defending these actions.
-The Company disputes its obligation to pay the amount in full.
+The Company disputes its obligation to pay the amount in full and has been negotiating with Mr. Shkreli over the amount to be paid.
+The resolution of this matter is tied to the resolution of the IRS tax levy discussed below.
+If the parties cannot agree on a resolution, the amount due will be addressed through litigation.

 On August 17, 2015, the Company filed a lawsuit in federal district court for the Southern District of New York against Martin Shkreli, asserting that he breached his fiduciary duty of loyalty during his tenure as the Company's Chief Executive Officer and a member of its Board of Directors (Retrophin, Inc. v.
 Shkreli, 15-CV-06451(NRB)).
-On August 19, 2015, Mr. Shkreli served a demand for JAMS arbitration on Retrophin, claiming that

-Retrophin had breached his December 2013 employment agreement.
+On August 19, 2015, Mr. Shkreli served a demand for JAMS arbitration on Retrophin, claiming that Retrophin had breached his December 2013 employment agreement.
 In response to Mr. Shkreli's arbitration demand, the Company has asserted counterclaims in the arbitration that are substantially similar to the claims it previously asserted in the federal lawsuit against Mr. Shkreli.
 The parties have selected an arbitration panel.
 On Mr. Shkreli's application, and with the Company's consent, the federal Court has granted a stay of the federal lawsuit pending a determination by the arbitration panel whether the Company's counterclaims will be litigated in the arbitration, as the Company is seeking.
 On April 22, 2016, the arbitration panel granted the parties' request for a stay of the proceedings pending settlement discussions.
 In connection with these proceedings, Mr. Shkreli has sought advancement of his legal fees from the Company relating to his defense of the Company's claims against him.
-Mr. Shkreli claims that he has to date incurred in excess of \$2.7 million in fees, including fees incurred in negotiating with the Company over advancement.
-The Company disputes its obligation to pay the amount in full.
+Mr. Shkreli claims that he has to date incurred in excess of \$2.8 million in fees, including fees incurred in negotiating with the Company over advancement.
+The Company disputes its obligation to pay the amount in full and has been negotiating with Mr. Shkreli over the amount to be paid.
+The resolution of this matter is tied to the resolution of the IRS tax levy discussed below.
+If the parties cannot agree on a resolution, the amount due will be addressed through litigation.